youngjun-yoo16/youngjun-yoo16/README.md

 <div align="center">
     Hi there 👋 I am <b>Youngjun Yoo</b> 🙂 <br/>
-    I am a senior in CS at Purdue and an incoming SWE [In]tern at LinkedIn for Summer 2026!
+    I am a senior in CS at Purdue and an incoming SWE [in]tern at LinkedIn for Summer 2026!
 </div>